muneebhashone/next-chakra-starter/README.md

 Next-Chakra-Starter is a starter template (boilerplate) for building modern web applications with Next.js (TypeScript), Chakra UI, axios, react-query, react-icons, react-hook-form, and zustand.
 It provides a solid foundation for quickly prototyping and developing production-ready applications with a consistent UI design, robust state management, and efficient data fetching.

-# Features
+# Stack

-✔ Pre-configured setup with Next.js, Chakra UI, axios, react-query, react-icons, react-hook-form, and zustand.

-✔ Customizable theme and styling system using Chakra UI's design tokens and component props - src/theme/index.

-✔ Global state management solution with zustand.
+✔ Next.js.

+✔ Typescript.

+✔ Chakra UI.

+✔ Framer Motion.

+✔ Zustand.

-✔ Form handling with react-hook-form.
+✔ react-hook-form.

-✔ Data fetching with react-query.
+✔ react-query.

+✔ react-icons.

 # Utils